Yandex Cloud

 To show or hide individual categories, click the category name in the chart legend.

-To view the history of queries run during a session:
+To view the history of queries run within a session:

 2. Optionally, set filters.